himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 }
 ```

-I was able to tell it was happening while running the podman container.
+I was able to tell the error occurred while running the podman container.
 I
 assumed it might be `selinux` related, but was unable to sort out a solution
 right away.